Lead enrichment adds valuable information to your existing leads, but it is time consuming. Automated lead enrichment tools reduce time spend.

 Technographic data provides insights into the technologies and tools a prospect's company uses.
 This information is particularly valuable for B2B sales, as it helps you understand if your product or service is compatible with a prospect's existing tech stack.

-For instance, if you sell a marketing automation platform, knowing that a prospect already uses a specific CRM system can help you highlight the seamless integration capabilities of your solution.
+For instance, if you sell a marketing automation platform, knowing that a prospect already uses a specific CRM system such as HubSpot or Salesforce can help you highlight the native integration capabilities of your solution.

 Lead enrichment data strength: Medium